kbaseattic/assembly/doc/client_tutorial.md

 ```

 If you don't have the data ID saved in a file, you can instead type
-something like `ar-run --data 23`.
+something such as `ar-run --data 23`.

-Note the assembly job is asynchrnous.
+Note that the assembly job is asynchrnous.
 The `ar-run` command should
 return immediately with a job ID with which you can query the job
 status.